 The best-effort service is a singular service model.
-In this service model, an application can send any amount of data at any necessary time without application of permits or aforehand network notification.
+In this service model, an application can send any amount of data at any necessary time without application of permits or network notification.
 As to the best-effort service, if allowed, the network can transmit data without any guarantee of reliability, delay or throughput.
 The QoS of the switch on which the best-effort service is realized is in nature this kind of service, that is, first come and first served (FCFS).

-2. Differentiated Service
+2. Differentiated service

 As to the differentiated service, if a special service is to be transmitted in a network, each packet should be specified with a corresponding QoS tag.
-This designation can be embodied in different modes, such as, use IP priority status setting in IP data packet.
 The switch uses this QoS rule to conduct classification and complete the intelligent queuing.
 The QoS of the switch provides Strict Priority (SP), Weighted Round Robin (WRR), Deficit Round Robin (DRR) and First-Come-First-Served (FCFS).